0987363/bwgbot/README.md

 ### Server Configuration

+You can access [here](https://bandwagonhost.com/whmcsExportServiceInfoCsv.php) to get all VEID and API Keys under your current BWG account。

 For each server you want to monitor, add two environment variables:
 - `{SERVER_NAME}_VEID`: The VEID from your BWG control panel
 - `{SERVER_NAME}_API_KEY`: The API key from your BWG control panel